The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

 sidebar_position: 3
 ---

-# Game Basics / Technical Gamecycle
+# Game Basics / Technical Game cycle

-When installation is complete, "Game Service" is initialy online and running.
+When installation is complete, "Game Service" is initially online and running.

 :::danger Take care

 There is some preparation needed, before it is possible to play.

-In the API documentation you will find, that it says you need an **BearerAuth (admin)**.
-You can ignore this information. **It is obsolet**.
+In the API documentation you will find that it says you need an **BearerAuth (admin)**.
+You can ignore this information. **It is obsolete**.

 :::